 If you have 8-10 hours a month to spare, you can.

 Friends First screens and trains adult volunteers who wish to mentor a child.
 We provide ongoing support, supervision and encouragement to matches.
-Through professional staff services, we help to foster the positive of significant and life-changing friendships.
+Through professional staff services, we help to foster significant and life-changing friendships.

 To be a mentor to a child, you need to be 21 or older, patient, and a good listener.